- This event has passed.

 Our annual US Conference follows on from our online meeting in March this year.
-The meeting held in March was recorded and is available to members and all who will attend the US Conference.
+This recording is available to all members and everyone attending the US Conference.

 The event will be held under Chatham House Rule and will be off-the-record (no media) to facilitate open dialogue between our members and stakeholders.